What is Class-Leveling?

 - If a rider chooses to enter more than one level in a class, show management must ensure that a horse will not be drawn twice in the same set.
 In addition, if a rider chooses to enter all three levels in one division, he/she must combo one of the runs so that a horse will only be shown twice in the same class.

-If a rider is NOT in the Top 100 money earning riders from the previous point year, in ANY division, they may drop back into the Intermediate class.
+Open, Non-Pro or Amateur leveled riders NOT in the Top 100 money earning riders from the previous point year, in ANY division, they may drop back into the Intermediate class.

 - to compete in the Non-Pro Division